shiyuan-1/akra_series/README.md

 2025-11-26: you can test test_akra_sphere.ipynb in akra_sphere

+2025-12-30: AKRA flat: you can generate convergence in akra_hsc/ test
+* we first add the test_akra.ipynb to test the convergence and B mode map
+* TBD: HSC series data product

 **AKRA-sphere** employs *spin-weighted spherical harmonic transforms* to reconstruct the convergence field ($\kappa$) on the full or curved sky.